z-evm/bean-scene-react-native/README.md

 - the name attribute corresponds to the Name of the page that is shown on the screen
 - the component attribute corresponds to the name of the variable that you declared in step 1 with the curly braces

+3)  Please make sure Endpoint  If you are using android studio before run make sure frontend End point should be http://YourApi:3000/api/